-- O Expand EV charging at schools, municipal lots, workplaces, multi-unit housing (Level 1 and Level 2 and DC fast charge at transportation corridors. - Promote community outreach to support adoption of electric vehicles: - Organize events in collaboration with EVSE providers, automakers, business-focused NGOs, business associations, and other partners to provide high-level recognition for business leaders that commit to investments in workplace charging and fleet electrification, such as the "Drive the Dream" events held in California and Vermont. - Offer workshops, webinars and educational materials for employers to support decisionmaking on workplace charging and promote efficient and high utilization of charging stations. - Convene stakeholders to encourage and expand EV charging at schools, municipal lots, houses of worship, workplaces, multi-unit housing (Level 1 and Level 2 and DC fast charge at transportation corridors. - O Promote participation in National Drive Electric Week (NDEW) to learn from EV drivers and owners.
-Promote NDEW to town commercial, industrial sectors, schools and residents. - O Implement an EV financial benefits awareness campaign (e.g., Plug In America, NDEW, and Drive change Drive Electric campaigns). - Offer and promote existing state rebates, income tax credits, and sales and excise tax exemptions, and consider new programs and outreach efforts that could improve access to incentives among moderate and lower income consumers.
+- Expand EV charging at schools, municipal lots, workplaces, multi-unit housing (Level 1 and Level 2 and DC fast charge at transportation corridors. - Promote community outreach to support adoption of electric vehicles and equipment: - Organize events in collaboration with EVSE providers, automakers, business-focused NGOs, business associations, and other partners to provide high-level recognition for business leaders that commit to investments in workplace charging and fleet electrification, such as the "Drive the Dream" events held in California and Vermont. - Offer workshops, webinars and educational materials for employers to support decisionmaking on workplace charging and promote efficient and high utilization of charging stations. - Convene stakeholders to encourage and expand EV charging at schools, municipal lots, houses of worship, workplaces, multi-unit housing (Level 1 and Level 2 and DC fast charge at transportation corridors. - Promote participation in National Drive Electric Week (NDEW) to learn from EV drivers and owners.
+Promote NDEW to town commercial, industrial sectors, schools and residents. - Implement an EV financial benefits awareness campaign (e.g., Plug In America, NDEW, and Drive Change.
+Drive Electric. campaigns). - Offer and promote existing state rebates, income tax credits, and sales and excise tax exemptions, and consider new programs and outreach efforts that could improve access to incentives among moderate and lower income consumers.
 For example: expanding eligibility to used vehicle purchases.

 A key to reducing the need for vehicle use is to create walkable and bikeable neighborhoods.
-A walkable neighborhood is one in which residents are able to accomplish many of their daily activities without a car.
-Walking and biking are pleasurable, safe, and the transportation of choice.
+A walkable neighborhood is one in which residents, across the township, are able to accomplish many of their daily activities without a car.
 Such neighborhoods typically have a mixed use center with all of the following in a relatively small area: